briandipalma/spa-2014/workshop_part2.md

     render is the function that's called whenever the state changes.
 For simplicity you can discard the entire DOM everytime.

-3. Add a <spa2014-contacts-list> element to the body of the index.html Load up the index.html file in your browser and see the element in the inspector and check for the console logs.

 4. In the render method, iterate over the state map and display its data in the DOM.